johannesholmberg/archive.holmberg.io/notebook/_posts/2013-03-12-the-island.md

   - /journal/the-island/
 ---

-<p class="intro" markdown="1">**The** towering jungle was majestic, so tall that the top of it was cut off, wrapped in a thin layer of mist.
+The towering jungle was majestic, so tall that the top of it was cut off, wrapped in a thin layer of mist.
 I wondered what kind of things could be hiding in it.
 Beasts?
 Treasures?
-Monsters?</p>
+Monsters?

 For a short time I felt like Jim Hawkins out of Treasure Island.
 Or maybe like Charlie Pace from the TV-show “Lost”.
 I shook the thoughts off my head and we took a walk along the main road in the village to hunt down a sleeping place for the night.
 Some of my questions were immediately answered when I happened to look up a tree above me, and saw [hundreds of flying foxes](https://www.google.se/search?q=flying+foxes&es_sm=91&source=lnms&tbm=isch&sa=X&ei=h192U7uNLuGo4gTs-ICIBw&ved=0CAgQ_AUoAQ&biw=1440&bih=802) hanging upside-down from its branches.
 I’ve never seen them before but they look like bats on steroids.
 Around five times as big.
 After some trial and error we managed to get a roof over our heads.
 But that was basically just what the accommodation provided.